fenok/articles/body-stretching/body-stretching.en.md

 Since we couldn't avoid fixing the `html` height, let's try the good old way that involves passing a height of 100% from the `html` element.

-Let's apply `min-height: 100%` to the `body` element, where 100% is the full height of its parent (namely, the `html` element).
+Let's apply `min-height: 100%` to the `body` element, where 100% is the full height of its parent (namely, `html`).
 A percentage height on a child requires its parent to have a fixed height, so we have to apply `height: 100%` to the `html` element, thereby fixing its height to the full viewport height.

 Since the percentage height of the `html` element in mobile browsers is calculated relative to the _minimal_ viewport height, the above-mentioned scroll issue doesn't bug us anymore!